Top 10 reasons to get a msn degree

 CCNE serves the public interest by assessing and identifying programs that engage in effective educational practices.
 As a voluntary, self-regulatory process, CCNE accreditation supports and encourages continuing self-assessment by nursing programs and supports continuing growth and improvement of collegiate professional education and nurse residency programs.

 10. Add a specialization.
 Cal U gives you the opportunity to add a specialization in nursing education to your online MSN degree.
-Get the preparation you need to instruct nursing professionals in an academic or healthcare setting with a 100% online certificate in nursing education.
-You’ll expand your career options with this 24-credit certificate that teaches you how to develop nursing education programs, teach them effectively and evaluate the results as a professional nurse educator.
+Focus on leadership or try the MBA-MSN degree program for a focus on healthcare administration.
 Earn you post-master’s certificate in just four semesters, taking 100% online classes in the spring, fall and summer.